rjlasko/ansible/roles/python/README.md

 # Ansible Role: Python

-Installs any number of Python versions using `pyenv`, which is also used to manage them.
+Installs any number of Python versions using `pyenv`, which is also used to manage them. `pyenv` is provided as a system installation on MacOS, whereas Linux only supports `/home/$USER/.pyenv` installations.
+The requested `python` versions are installed under `/home/$USER/.pyenv/versions` for all operating systems.

 ## Requirements